IFlytek

-iFlytek (科大讯飞 (Kēdà Xùnfēi)), styled as iFLYTEK, is a partially state-owned Chinese information technology company established in 1999.
+iFlytek, styled as iFLYTEK, is a partially state-owned Chinese information technology company established in 1999.
 It creates voice recognition software and 10+ voice-based internet/mobile products covering education, communication, music, intelligent toys industries.
 State-owned enterprise China Mobile is the company's largest shareholder.
 The company is listed in the Shenzhen Stock Exchange and it is backed by several state-owned investment funds.

 The company was spun off from University of Science and Technology of China.
 The city of Hefei is a major investor in iFlytek.
 The company has faced accusations from human rights groups and the United States government of involvement in mass surveillance.